akirk/friends/README.md

 ### What if the friend request is deleted or not accepted?

 You'll still see the public posts from the other WordPress, you've subscribed to its public RSS feed.

+### What's the point?
+If I want to post something privately I can use Facebook.

+Well, that's actually exactly the point.
+Facebook owns your data, with WordPress you can decide where you want to host it and have all the benefits of running open source software.

+### What happens if I modify or delete a post?

+There is a cache of your friends post in form of a Custom Post Type `friend_post` that is updated when you change a post.